ickb/proposal/README.md

 The standard deposit size makes already very easy for most users to exchange back and forth between CKB and CKB++, but naturally there are two under-served categories of users:

-- Big depositors, those with a capital more than hundred times the standard deposit size.
-These users would otherwise need to spend a lot of time manually choosing the timing for each standard deposit.
+- **Big depositors**: Users with a capital more than hundred times the standard deposit size, they would otherwise need to spend a lot of time manually choosing the timing for each standard deposit.
-- Small depositors, those with a capital smaller than the standard deposit size.
-These users would otherwise need to rely on secondary markets.
+- **Small depositors**: Users with a capital smaller than the standard deposit size, they would otherwise need to rely on secondary markets.

 On one side we have defined a protocol essentially by excluding ideas not compatible with NervosDAO substrate, on the other we have these very legit user needs.